DiegoRodriguez2018/market-place-rails-project/README.md

 1. Head to https://camo-market.herokuapp.com
 2. Sign up for a free account, you will need your email and a safe password.
 3. You will be presented with a few options:
     1. Sell, will allow you to list your item and upload an image of it.
-It also will dislpay all the items you have listed in the past.
+It also will display all the items you have listed in the past.
     2. Buy, will display a variety of items for sale in the platform.
     3. My Orders, will show all the previous orders that you have requested.
     4. About, will display a short description of our platform propose and vision.